In the game of crypto, how do you become a winner?

 Squiggly and BREAD's viewpoints, who is right?

-Although it’s the same product, players' understandings vary greatly.
-Players need to find their advantages in the game to profit.
+Although it's the same product, players' understandings can vary greatly.
+Players must find their advantages in the game to profit.

 This can be simple.
-After the team announced plans to whitelist the new "fund" on the website, I expected degens holding other "fund tokens" might sell some old fund tokens to invest in the new fund.
-In fact, once the new fund is added, the prices of all old fund tokens drop by about 50%.
+After the team announced plans to whitelist a new "fund" on the website, I expected degens holding other "fund tokens" might sell some old fund tokens to invest in the new fund.
+In fact, once the new fund was added, the prices of all old fund tokens dropped by about 50%.

-Typically, the more confusing the gameplay, the greater the space for profit through information asymmetry.
+Generally, the more confusing the gameplay, the greater the space for profit through knowledge asymmetry.

 That said, I often try new things with a small amount of money first, then research to understand how it works in practice.
-Learning by doing, and when I know whether I can win this game, I invest more funds.
+Learning by doing, I invest more funds when I know whether I can win this game.

-The reason Ton's click-to-earn game thrives is that it contrasts with complex DeFi games: you just click a button on the screen to earn money.
+The click-to-earn game of Ton thrives because it contrasts with complex DeFi games: you just click a button on the screen to earn money.

-However, due to the simplicity of the game, the rewards are also low; unless you exploit the system by clicking hundreds of phones with human fingers.
+However, due to the game's simplicity, the rewards are low; unless you exploit the system by clicking hundreds of phones with human fingers.

 Cryptographic technology becomes more interesting and complex here: there are multiple layers, roles, and strategies to choose from.
 You can also opt for side quests if you wish.